- Creating and Making Use of a New Result Template

 You might want to allow your user to change the page of your result list (see Adding Related Controls).

-You might want to provide multiple predefined results for your end user.
+You might want to provide many predefined results for your end user.
 Tabs provide an easy way to switch between many configurations.